Solved! This is How to Get Rid of Ants in the Kitchen Once and for All

-If you don’t find the ant nest or don’t want to destroy it yourself, kill the colony with a store-bought trap such as Terro (available on Amazon) or a homemade ant trap consisting of a small, sealed plastic container filled with one teaspoon borax and a quarter-cup corn syrup.
+If you don’t find the ant nest or don’t want to destroy it yourself, kill the colony with a store-bought trap such as Terro or a homemade ant killer consisting of a small, sealed plastic container filled with one teaspoon borax and ¼ cup of corn syrup.

 Position the trap as close as possible to their entry point to the kitchen so that the ants quickly find the bait.
 Once the worker ants enter, they will carry the poisonous bait inside the traps back to their colony to feed the queen and her young, in effect killing off the whole colony over a period of a few days.
 Remove all other food sources from the vicinity of the ant traps so that there are no distractions.

 After killing the colony, you might be left with a stray ant here and there on some kitchen surfaces.
-To kill these, sprinkle a scant amount of food-grade diatomaceous earth (the fossilized remains of aqueous organisms called diatoms, available for purchase by the bag on Amazon) in the ants’ path to dehydrate and kill them.
-Alternatively, spray the ants with a soapy solution (one tablespoon dish soap and 12 ounces of plain water) to immobilize the ants, then wipe them away with a paper towel.
+To kill these, sprinkle a scant amount of food-grade diatomaceous earth in the ants’ path to dehydrate and kill them.
+Alternatively, spray the ants with a soapy solution (1 tablespoon dish soap and 12 ounces of water) to immobilize the ants, then wipe them away with a paper towel.

 Seal the entry point you identified earlier to prevent new ant colonies from invading your kitchen in the future.
 Caulk is an appropriate sealer for closing cracks around windows or doors, while joint compound is suitable for sealing small drywall voids.

-Certain types of ants, such as Carpenter ants, build satellite colonies that are separate from the parent colony where the egg-laying queen resides.
-What this means for you: Ants can reappear in the kitchen if a satellite colony was destroyed but the parent colony remains intact.
+Certain types of ants, such as carpenter ants, build satellite colonies that are separate from the parent colony where the egg-laying queen resides.
+What does this mean for you?
+Ants can reappear in the kitchen if a satellite colony was destroyed but the parent colony remains intact.
 A pest control specialist can help locate the parent colony and stamp out the ants for good.

 - Routinely wash kitchen countertops, floors, and cabinets with cleaners suited for the specific material.

-- To keep ants at bay, never leave uncovered food or drink on counters or floors (that includes pet food); always store leftover foods in airtight containers.
+- To keep ants at bay, never leave uncovered food or drink on counters or floors—including pet food!
+Always store leftover foods in airtight containers.

 - Standing water is an invitation to ants to drink up, so wipe up water and other liquid spills as they occur and don’t leave pots and pans soaking in the sink for more than a few hours at a time.

-- Keep the lid on lidded garbage cans shut tightly when not in use, and take the trash out every one to three days.
+- Keep lids on garbage cans shut tightly when not in use, and take the trash out every 1 to 3 days.

 - Regularly inspect the kitchen for plumbing or appliance leaks and repair the leak and any moisture-damaged indoor structures to prevent the formation of indoor ant nests.